sedaryildirim/personal-faq-research/README.md

 *Inline: Just as the name suggests, inline displays an element in the same line as the rest.
 Specifying any height and width properties will be of no use, as it follows the height and width of the line, of which it is a part.*

 ## Difference between display: block and display: inline-block (css)

+**display: block elements always stack on top of each other, on a new line and take up 100% of the space available from their parent**
+**display: inline-block live in other elements and do not force new lines**

 - Source: https://www.youtube.com/watch?v=x_i2gga-sYg&list=RDCMUCJZv4d5rbIKd4QHMPkcABCw&start_radio=1